 by Georgia Murphy

-It’s a hot summer day as I walk through the doors of The Wild Stand General Store.
+It’s a hot summer day as I walk through the doors of The Wild Stand General Store in Collingwood, Ontario.
 Immediately, I am drawn in by the rich smell of freshly brewed coffee and the sweetness of homemade rhubarb lemon muffins.

 Sharing the shelves with edible items such as Collingwood Honey Farms, Four Wheel Farms, and Kolapore Gardens organic produce is handmade clothing and gift items like cards by Loo Mcnulty Designs and clothing created by Sandy Stevenson.

 We sit down to chat while listening to the buzz of locals around us, some snacking on handmade veggie paté wraps, some shopping, while others enjoy the summer sun on the outside patio as they sip on juice spritzers.

-Returning to Ontario, she explains that, “Moving back, I saw how much choice there was in grocery stores, and it was becoming confusing.
+Returning to Ontario, she explains, “Moving back, I saw how many choices there were in grocery stores, and it was becoming confusing.
 That’s when the idea for The Wild Stand General Store developed.
 The goal of my store and the inspiration behind it is to simplify life.”

 For Fortier, the move towards a more organic and local living style was largely driven by concern for the health of her children.
 She believes the food they are eating should be of the best quality they can find – and what better place to do so than the fertile micro-climate of southern Georgian Bay?

 Freshly brewed coffee is a prominent feature, roasted by Fortier’s brother through his company EH!
 Roastery, which is built on his Brazilian-born partners’ direct family relationship with a Rainforest Alliance-certified coffee plantation in Brazil.

 “When people come into my store looking for lunch or a snack they can certainly expect a punch of flavour and a good chunk of protein.”
 Fortier’s veggie paté wraps are unlike anything you can find in surrounding shops and the coconut bacon is out of this world!

 From the hills to the bay, Southern Georgian Bay prides itself on both creating and consuming locally sourced products.
 Luckily, for the town of Collingwood and surrounding areas, the public is able to get these local products easily thanks to the hard work of individuals like Fortier, who is making buying local and eating local, easier, tastier and more enjoyable than ever before.